junxit/us-congress-code/title-06/chapter-1/sec-652a.md

   - **(4)** *Director* The term “Director” means the Director of the Cybersecurity and Infrastructure Security Agency of the Department.
   - **(5)** *Information sharing and analysis organization* The term “information sharing and analysis organization” has the meaning given that term in section 671(5) of this title.
   - **(6)** *Secretary* The term “Secretary” means the Secretary of Homeland Security.
-  - **(7)** *Sector risk management agency* The term “sector risk management agency” has the meaning given the term “Sector-Specific Agency” in section 651(5) of this title.
+  - **(7)** *Sector risk management agency* The term “sector risk management agency” has the meaning given the term “Sector-Specific Agency” in section 651(5) of this title.11 So in original.
+Section 651(5) of this title defines “Sector Risk Management Agency”.
 - **(b)** *Critical infrastructure sector designation*
   - **(1)** *Initial review* Not later than 180 days after January 1, 2021, the Secretary, in consultation with the heads of Sector Risk Management Agencies, shall—
     - **(A)** review the current framework for securing critical infrastructure, as described in section 652(c)(4) of this title and Presidential Policy Directive 21; and